ndipatri/RoboGaggia/README.md

 For an AMAZING explanation of how the Gaggia works, from an electrical perspective, please [read this explanation](https://comoricoffee.com/en/gaggia-classic-pro-circuit-diagram-en/) from @comoricoffee.

 The biggest change I made is I removed some stuff :-).
 I removed the 'Brew' and 'Steam' switches and I removed their associated 'lamps'.
 None of these are necessary with Robo Gaggia!
-As part of the simplified wiring, I removed the safety interconnect which disabled the water pump if the steam temperature is enabled.
-This is an important safety feature, but it is now implemented in software.
-The software will NOT brew (turn on the water pump) if the steam temperature has been achieved.
+RoboGaggia still lets you brew, steam, and send hot water through the steam wand using the single arcade-button interface.

 Here is a crude diagram of the changes I made (see where I added the two [High Power Solid State Relay(SSR)](https://www.sparkfun.com/products/13015) and the [AC Dimmer Controller](https://www.amazon.com/gp/product/B072K9P7KH/ref=ppx_yo_dt_b_asin_title_o03_s00?ie=UTF8&psc=1)